When "Abundant Thinking" Is Hard, Try This Approach Instead

 The thing is, just knowing that something isn’t working isn’t enough to make that thing change.

-And blind faith that it will somehow magically get better next week, next month, or next year, isn’t likely to help either.
+And blind faith that it will somehow magically get better next week, next month, or next year, is only a short-term solution - something that momentarily makes us feel better.

 To survive the spirit-crushing nature of our predicaments, then, we have to throw ourselves a rope — one that is, conversely, both optimistic and pessimistic at the same time.